G-symmetric spectra, semistability and the multiplicative norm: Naive homotopy groups, -semistability and the action of

-is an isomorphism. \end{Def} A (positive) $G^{\U}$-level equivalence induces a bijection on (almost) all terms in the colimit system and so: \begin{Lemma} Every (positive) $G^{\U}$-level equivalence is a $\upi_*^{\U}$-isomorphism. \end{Lemma} \begin{Remark} The $n$-th homotopy group $\pi_n^{H,\R[\U]}X$ of a $G$-orthogonal spectrum $X$ with respect to the $G$-representation universe $\R[\U]$ is defined similarly by forming a colimit over $[S^{n+V},X(V)]^H$ for all finite dimensional $G$-subrepresentations of $\R[\U]$.
-Since subrepresentations of the form $\R[M]$ for a finite $G$-subset $M$ of $\U$ are cofinal in that system, Lemma \ref{lem:eva} implies that $\pi_n^{H,\R[\U]}X$ is naturally isomorphic to $\pi_n^{H,\U}(UX)$. \end{Remark}
+is an isomorphism. \end{Def} A (positive) $G^{\U}$-level equivalence induces a bijection on (almost) all terms in the colimit system and so: \begin{Lemma} Every (positive) $G^{\U}$-level equivalence is a $\upi_*^{\U}$-isomorphism. \end{Lemma}